zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 that case).

-Other than the special level-0 compactions, LevelDB will pick one 2MB file from level L. In the worst case, this will overlap with ~ 12 files from level L+1 (10 because level-(L+1) is ten times the size of level-L, and another two at the boundaries since the file ranges at level-L will usually not be aligned with the file ranges at level-L+1).
-The compaction will therefore read 26MB and write 26MB.
+Other than the special level-0 compactions, LevelDB will pick one 2MB file from level L. In the worst case, this will overlap with approximately 12 files from level L+1 (10 because level-(L+1) is ten times the size of level-L, and another two at the boundaries since the file ranges at level-L will usually not be aligned with the file ranges at level-L+1).
+The compaction will therefore read 26MB, write 26MB.
 Assuming a disk IO rate of 100MB/s, the worst compaction cost will be approximately 0.5 second.

 If we throttle the background writing to a reasonably slow rate, for instance 10% of the full 100MB/s speed, a compaction may take up to 5 seconds.
 If the